zino-hofmann/graphql-flutter/CONTRIBUTING.md

 ### Scope

-The scope should be the name of the npm package affected (as perceived by the person reading the changelog generated from commit messages.
+The scope should be the name of the package affected (as perceived by the person reading the changelog generated from commit messages.

 The following is the list of supported scopes: